-Bond House Hours are Thursdays and Fridays from 12 pm-4 pm
+Bond House Hours are Mondays and Fridays from 12 pm-4 pm *The Bond House is Temporally Closed Covid-19 the collections please call 505-946-8422 Covid-19

 The Historic Bond House